1. Information On Website

-8.2 PropertyLoop will deduct any fees or monies owed by the landlord (if applicable) and forward the balance of the rent to the landlord.
+8.2 PropertyLoop will deduct any fees or monies owed by the landlord (if applicable) and forward the remaining balance of the rent to the landlord.
 If the rent is in arrears, it is the landlord's responsibility to pay for services promptly when they fall due.
-Please note that non-payment of insurance-backed products such as PropertyLoop's Rent Guarantee & Legal protection or any other service will render them null and void or canceled without notice.
+Please note that non-payment of insurance-backed products such as PropertyLoop's Rent Guarantee & Legal protection or any other service will render them null and void or cancelled without notice.

 8.3 PropertyLoop uses state-of-the-art technology to process rent payments via bank transfer once they have been received into our account and the payee has been identified.
 This technology allows for same-day payments to landlords but in certain cases, this could take up to 3 days.

 8.4 We will use our best endeavours to arrange for a standing order to be set up so as to facilitate payment of the tenant’s rent to PropertyLoop.
 Due to the controlling restrictions of standing order payments, PropertyLoop cannot guarantee the correct setup or payment of rent and take no responsibility for any losses, bank charges, or delays incurred by any party as a result of late or non-payment of rent.

 8.5 The landlord may instruct PropertyLoop to stop collecting rent by giving 1 month's notice in writing at which point all fees are due in full in accordance with Clause 4.
 Please be advised that our Rent Guarantee and Legal expenses insurance is not valid unless PropertyLoop collects the rent for the entire duration of the tenancy term.